Mindfulness Therapy

 In between sessions, your therapist will assign homework tasks designed to encourage you to practise, develop and strengthen your knowledge and experience around mindfulness.

-The ultimate goal is to help you establish a more routine mindfulness practice that can be used in every aspect of your life to help you find more peace, balance, and fulfilment.
+The ultimate goal is to help you establish a more routine mindfulness practice that can be used in every aspect of your life to help you find more peace, balance, and fulfillment.

 The Four Foundations of Mindfulness Practice